safedotme/safe/README.md

     <i>~ Links will be added once a release is available. ~</i>
   </p>
 </p>
-Safe is an open source mobile platorm to discretely capture incidents with ease, powered by a multithreaded compression engine (<a href="#infrastructure">SMCE</a>) for sharded databases written in native Swift and Kotlin.
+Safe is an open source mobile platorm to discretely capture incidents with ease, powered by a multithreaded compression engine (<a href="#infrastructure">SMCE</a>) written in native Swift and Kotlin.
 <br/>
 <br/>